sitoolkit/sit-cl/README.md

 import org.flywaydb.core.api.migration.BaseJavaMigration;
 import org.flywaydb.core.api.migration.Context;

-import io.sitoolkit.csv.core.CsvLoader;
+import io.sitoolkit.csv.flyway;

 @SuppressWarnings("squid:S101")
-public class V2__AddRecords extends BaseJavaMigration {
+public class V2__AddRecords extends BaseJavaCsvMigration {

-private final Log log = LogFactory.getLog(V2__AddRecords.class);

-@Override
-public void migrate(Context ctx) throws Exception {
-CsvLoader.load(ctx.getConnection(), getClass(), log::info);
 }

-}
 ```

-The table-list. txt contains the table names of the tables to be loaded in one version, one row at a time, from top to bottom.
+The table-list. txt file contains the names of the tables to be loaded in one version, one row at a time.
+Loading is performed from top to bottom.

 - table-list.txt